| aa | a type of lava. |

 | seacoast | the shore or border of the land adjacent to the sea or ocean. |

-| seamount | a volcanic mountain on the seafloor.
-If flat-topped, it is a GUYOT. |
+| seamount | a volcanic mountain on the seafloor; if flat-topped, it is a guyot. |

 | seashore | land bordering on the sea. |